‘Ted Lasso’s Brett Goldstein Teases Season 4 & Everything Else We Know So Far

 Who stars in Ted Lasso Season 4?

-Sudeikis is the only star currently confirmed to appear in Ted Lasso Season 4, but considering their roles behind the scenes, we’d hopefully see Hunt and Goldstein back as Coach Beard and Roy Kent.
-Additionally, Nick Mohammed has hinted more than once he’s likely returning to Ted Lasso, so we’ll likely see Nate back as well.
+Sudeikis is the only star currently confirmed to appear in Ted Lasso Season 4, but considering their roles behind the scenes, we’d hope to see Hunt and Goldstein back as Coach Beard and Roy Kent.
+Additionally, Nick Mohammed has hinted more than once that he’s likely returning to Ted Lasso, so we’ll likely see Nate back as well.
 Stay tuned for official announcements as we await word on casting.

 Among some of the other ensemble members we’d like to see back are Hannah Waddingham who plays AFC Richmond owner Rebecca Welton, as well as Juno Temple in her role as Keeley Jones, Phil Dunster as player Jamie Tartt, Jeremy Swift as Leslie Higgins, and Toheeb Jimoh as Sam Obisanya to name a few.